Keith Newell (American football): Professional career

-Trenton Freedom

 Newell signed with the Trenton Freedom of the Professional Indoor Football League.
 Newell was placed on the exempt list before the season began.

-Pittsburgh Power

-On March 7, 2014, Newell was assigned to the Pittsburgh Power.
+On March 7, 2014, Newell was assigned to the Pittsburgh Power of the Arena Football League (AFL).
 Newell played in 14 games, starting 10 as the Power finished a franchise best 15–3.
 Newell had his rookie option picked up on September 24, 2014.

-Philadelphia Soul

-On December 29, 2014, Newell was assigned to the Philadelphia Soul.
+On December 29, 2014, Newell was assigned to the AFL's Philadelphia Soul.
 Newell helped the Soul reach and win ArenaBowl XXIX.
 On August 26, 2017, the Soul beat the Tampa Bay Storm in ArenaBowl XXX by a score of 44–40.

-FXFL Blacktips

 Newell played with the FXFL Blacktips of the Fall Experimental Football League during their 2015 season.

-Jersey Flight

 Newell signed with the Jersey Flight of the National Arena League for the 2020 season but the season was later cancelled due to the COVID-19 pandemic.
 In September 2020, he re-signed with the Flight.